yuxuanzhang1995/yuxuanzhang1995.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 I am Yuxuan Zhang (张宇轩).
 I am currently a postdoctoral fellow at the Centre for Quantum Information and Quantum Control, University of Toronto, with a joint appointment at the Vector Institute.
-My hosts are <YB href='https://sites.google.com/view/ybkimgroup/home'> Yong-Baek Kim</YB> & <JC href='https://vectorinstitute.ai/team/juan-felipe-carrasquilla-alvarez/'> Juan Carrasquilla</JC>.
+Hosted by [Yong-Baek Kim](https://sites.google.com/view/ybkimgroup/home) and [Juan Carrasquilla](https://vectorinstitute.ai/team/juan-felipe-carrasquilla-alvarez/), I have broad interests in quantum computing, condensed matter physics and machine learning.

 I completed my early education in my hometown, Tangshan, and graduated from Tangshan No. 1 High School in 2013.
 I then earned my B.S. in physics from the University of California, Santa Barbara in 2016.
 Following this, I spent a year at the Institute of High Energy Physics, where I delved into particle physics research.
 In 2017, I attended The University of Texas at Austin and developed a new interest in quantum computation and quantum matter.
-There, I had the privilege of being mentored by Scott Aaronson and Andrew Potter throughout my Ph.D. studies.
+There, I was mentored by Scott Aaronson and Andrew Potter throughout my Ph.D. studies.